-Chevrolet Malibu owners have reported 38 problems associated with starter (under the electrical system category).
+Chevrolet Malibu owners have reported 43 problems related to starter (under the electrical system category).

 See all problems of the 2006 Chevrolet Malibu.

-The car involved is a 2004 Chevrolet Malibu classic.
 In March my starter went out in my car.
 After replacing it I had no problems for about a week.
 Then I found out that my ignition switch had gone out as well.
 I replaced that and had no problem for about 5 days.
 Then for no reason my car would not start.
 We googled it and found out that I just needed to reset my anti theft system.
 Now ever since that every 1-5 days I get stuck wherever I happen to be because my anti theft system kicks in and thinks that my car is stolen when it is not.
 9 times outta 10 after a 10 or 15 minute reset my car starts just fine.
 But now for the 3rd time it has been sitting for 2 days and will not start.
 In order to fix this problem mechanics are telling me that I have to pay well over a hundred dollar for them to hook it up to a computer and reset the system.
 If it is a system error and I did nothing wrong but fix the problem with my car then why is the dealership asking so much money simply to plug it in and hit some buttons???????.
-This starter problem happened on Mar.
-27, 2012.

 See all problems of the 2004 Chevrolet Malibu.

 1. My 2005 mailbu has been failing to start when I turn over the engine.
 My remote car starter went out.
 2. I bought it in Nov,2010 until now Feb, 2011 it has had about 5 failures to start.
 3. I bought a new battery and so far it has worked but my remote control start does not work still or any of the remote control features.

 See all problems of the 2005 Chevrolet Malibu.